 Malin James is an essayist, blogger, and short story writer.
-Her work has appeared in Bust Magazine, MUTHA, Queen Mob’s Tea House, Medium, and elsewhere, as well as anthologies for Cleis and Sweetmeats Press.
-She believes in using sex as a lens through which to examine cultural assumptions, identity, literature, and the relationships people have, both to themselves and others.
+Her work has appeared in Electric Literature, Bust Magazine, MUTHA, Queen Mob’s Tea House and Medium, as well as anthologies for Cleis, Sweetmeats Press and Stupid Fish Productions.
+She is currently at work on Roadhouse Blues, a collection for Go Deeper Press.

 A Bit More: